Liver is nature's true superfood.

-Many of us now have lost our taste for the 'innards' or organ meats and only consume the muscle meats of animals but we're really missing out, in general organ meats are 10-100 times higher in nutrients than muscle meats and liver even contains a significant quantity of vitamin C which is very rare for an animal based food.
+Many of us now have lost our taste for animal 'innards' (or organ meats) and only consume the muscle meats of animals.
+But, we're missing out.
+In general organ meats are 10-100 times higher in nutrients than muscle meats.
+Liver even contains a significant quantity of vitamin C - which is very rare for an animal based food.

-Many traditional cultures only ate the organs of animals and either discarded the muscle meats or fed them to the dogs they knew where the nutrition real was.
+Many traditional cultures only ate the organs of animals and either discarded the muscle meats or fed them to the dogs - they knew where the nutrition really was.

 A popular objection to eating liver is the belief that the liver is a storage organ for toxins in the body.
 While it is true that one of the liver’s role is to neutralise toxins (such as drugs, chemical agents and poisons), it does not store these toxins.
 Toxins the body cannot eliminate are likely to accumulate in the body’s fatty tissues and nervous systems.
-On the other hand, the liver is a is a storage organ for many important nutrients (vitamins A, D, E, K, B12 and folic acid, and minerals such as copper and iron).
+The liver is a storage organ for many important nutrients (vitamins A, D, E, K, B12 and folic acid, and minerals such as copper and iron).
 These nutrients provide the body with some of the tools it needs to get rid of toxins.

 Vitamin A

-The most concentrated form of vitamin A in nature, it's worth remembering that plants do not contain any vitamin A but contain β-carotene which is a pre-cursor.
-The vitamin A equivalency ratio for βcarotene to vitamin A is currently estimated as 12:1, by weight assuming full conversion but in reality even if a person is a good converter the rate of beta carotene converted is in the range of 9-22% some not at all.
+The most concentrated form of vitamin A is found in nature.
+It's worth remembering that plants do not contain any vitamin A but contain β-carotene which is a pre-cursor.
+The vitamin A equivalency ratio for βcarotene to vitamin A is currently estimated as 12:1 by weight - assuming full conversion.
+In reality, even if a person is a good converter the rate of beta carotene converted is in the range of 9-22% - some not at all.

 So what does vitamin A do for us?

 Well being a vitamin it's essential for life so that's kind of important!
-It's required for healthy vision, skin, bones and other tissues in the body.
-Vitamin A also often works as an antioxidant, fighting cell damage, and is involved in cell metabolism.
-Vitamin A can prevent acne, psoriasis and a few conditions, much of the research around vitamin A is related to cancer.
+It's required for healthy vision, skin and bones.
+Vitamin A also works as an antioxidant, fighting cell damage and getting involved in cell metabolism!!
+Vitamin A can also prevent acne and psoriasis.

 All of the B Vitamins - especially B12